Sample Answer

 Explain what right to privacy you believe an employee should enjoy at work.

-In this age of technology development, a lot of issues relating to employee privacy are not covered by the law.
-Therefore, it is important for an employer to have the ability to discern what is ethical and what is not in relation to employee surveillance.
-Employees should enjoy the right to privacy when using their personal devices such as mobile phones and other internet devices.
+In this age of technology development, the law does not cover many issues relating to employee privacy.
+Therefore, an employer needs to discern what is ethical and what is not about employee surveillance.
+Employees should enjoy the right to privacy when using their devices, such as mobile phones and other internet devices.
 Even when using the work networks, they should not be monitored on what they do in their personal lives.
 However, it is ethical for employers to monitor their devices, such as workplace computers, emails, and telephones.
 Employees should be ethical enough not to use these devices for personal purposes to avoid an infringement on their privacy.

 Describe what right to surveillance a company should have in watching over its employees it is paying and the property it owns.
-If you are not in management or do not own a company, consider what rights you would want for surveillance with regard to a nanny you hired to watch your child in your home.
+If you are not in management or do not own a company, consider what rights you would want for surveillance about a nanny you hired to watch your child in your home.

-Explain where you would draw the line with regard to workplace privacy, considering that the hardest ethical dilemmas to decide are ones that involve competing rights.
+Explain where you would draw the line regarding privacy, considering that the hardest ethical dilemmas to decide on are one meeting right.
 Where to draw the line on workplace privacy

-An employer can draw the line on privacy when employees are engaging in activities that are harmful to the business.
-While it is ethical to ensure the right to privacy is respected, employers also have the duty to protect their businesses from harm.
+An employer can draw the line on privacy when employees engage in activities that are harmful to the business.
+While it is ethical to ensure the right to privacy is respected, employers also must protect their businesses from harm.
 For instance, if an employee is using work networks for personal reasons, exposing the business networks to cybercrime, then the employer has a right to intervene in this action and revoke the right to privacy.

 References